 The above officers shall be appointed by the newly elected Board of Directors at its first meeting.

-18.3 The appointed representatives of the Belgian Embassy, the Luxembourg Embassy, the Walloon Region of Belgium (AWEX), the Flanders region of Belgium (FIT), the Brussels Region (Brussels Export) shall serve as advisors to the Board.
+17.3 The appointed representatives of the Belgian Embassy, the Walloon Region of Belgium (AWEX), the Flanders region of Belgium (FIT), the Brussels Region (Brussels Export) shall serve as advisors to the Board.

-18.5 The President shall serve as the Chairman of all meetings of the Chamber.
+17.5 The President shall serve as the Chairman of all meetings of the Chamber.
 The President shall be empowered to sign together with another member of the Board of Directors on all documents in connection with the business of the Chamber.
 In the absence of the President, the Vice President shall act on his/her behalf and shall have the same powers as the President.
-In case both Vice Presidents are present, priority will be defined on the basis of seniority in the Chamber in first instance and seniority of age in last instance.

 The term of office of a member of the Board of Directors shall cease in the following instances: